graharee/GVSU-CIS350-AVALANCHE/docs/software_requirements_specification.md

    3. R3: The GUI shall be easy to navigate.
    4. R4: The speed of the GUI is efficient.
    5. R5: The GUI shall have a neat format that is organized.

+2. Audio-to-text
+   1. The audio button shall always be available.
+   2. The audio button shall start recording audio with minimal delay.
+   3. The text output shall be timely with the audio being recorded.
+   4. The text output shall be with minimal audio to text errors.

+3. Download Button
+   1. The download button shall download the file in a timely manner.

+4. General
+   1. The application shall always be available.
+   2. The application shall  not be requried to be on the Internet
+   3. The application shall be able to store as many text documents as the user needs.